salanfe/eth-server/README.md

 * [ ] install [Cloudflared client](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/)

 Internet Box
 * [ ] either get a static public IP for your server, or set up a dynamic name resolution (most box should offer that).
 My ISP doesn't offer static IP, but I don't have a dynamic name of the form `<my-sub-domain>.<my-isp-domain>.com`.
-That will be used to create TCP healtch checks in Grafana Cloud.
-If you don't plan on setting up healtch checks, then you don't need to setup a dynamic name resolution in your home router.
+That will be used to create TCP health checks in Grafana Cloud.
+If you don't plan on setting up health checks, then you don't need to setup a dynamic name resolution in your home router.
 * [ ] setup port-forwarding for your execution (default `30303`) and consensus (default `9000`) client ports for both UDP and TCP.
 If you use Cloudflare Tunnel or Tailscale, you shouldn't need to expose any other ports: i.e. my SSH port 22 is NOT exposed.

 Domain name